Anthony Bowens

-Anthony Bowens (born December 18, 1990) is an American professional wrestler, currently signed to All Elite Wrestling (AEW) where he teams with Max Caster as The Acclaimed.
-They are former one-time AEW World Tag Team Champions.
+Anthony Bowens (born December 18, 1990) is an American professional wrestler.
+He is signed to All Elite Wrestling (AEW), where he is a former one-time AEW World Tag Team Champion and one-time and longest reigning AEW World Trios Champion as a former member of The Acclaimed.

 Early life

 Bowens was born in Nutley, New Jersey.
 He attended Nutley High School and Montclair State University.
 He played baseball "for eleven years", including at Montclair State and Seton Hall University, playing two seasons each for the Pirates and Red Hawks.
 He was discovered by professional wrestler Santino Marella, who asked him whether he had ever thought about professional wrestling.
 He went on to train under Pat Buck.

 Professional wrestling career

+Early career (2012–2016)

 Bowens started training in 2012 and made his professional wrestling debut in 2013.
-In November 2016, he suffered a concussion during a match on WWE NXT.
+On the December 21, 2016 episode of WWE NXT, Bowens and John Ortagun faced The Authors of Pain (Akam and Rezar) in a tag team match.
+Bowens suffered a concussion during the match when Ortagun was dropped onto Bowens' head.

+Independent circuit (2016–2022)

 Once back from injury, Bowens would work prolifically for tristate and New England independent wrestling promotions like Combat Zone Wrestling and Beyond Wrestling while also making appearances for Global Force Wrestling and Total Nonstop Action Wrestling.
 He captured the WrestlePro Heavyweight Championship twice between 2016 and 2017.
 On January 21, 2017, Bowens challenged Drew Galloway unsuccessfully for the WCPW World Heavyweight Championship at Battle Club Pro's Fight Forever event, which marked the first time the title had been defended outside of the UK.